Ford Aerostar: Discontinuation

-While the Ford Aerostar had proven successful in the minivan segment, by the end of the 1980s, Ford sought to gain a part of the significant market share held by the Chrysler minivans.
-In 1988, the company commenced design work on a successor to the Aerostar for a planned 1993 introduction.
-To compete more directly against Chrysler, in its new minivan, Ford adopted the form factor of the long-wheelbase Chrysler minivans.
-To further match Chrysler, what was to become the 1995 Ford Windstar adopted front-wheel drive sedan underpinnings, developed alongside the 1996 Ford Taurus.
+Although the Ford Aerostar sold well, the minivan market segment was dominated by Chrysler minivans in the late 1980s.
+In 1988, Ford commenced design work on a successor to the Aerostar for a planned 1993 introduction.
+To compete more directly against Chrysler, what was to become the Ford Windstar adopted the form factor of the long-wheelbase Chrysler minivans and conceptually similar front-wheel drive sedan underpinnings, developed alongside the 1996 Ford Taurus.

-As the Ford Windstar was being readied for a 1995 model-year introduction, 1994 was set to be the final year for the Aerostar.
-In a fashion similar to the planned replacement of the Fox-platform Ford Mustang with a Mazda-based coupe in the late 1980s, Ford received a negative reaction from its dealers and the public.
-In response, Ford announced it would sell both the Aerostar and Windstar vans for the upcoming future.
+With the Ford Windstar being readied for a 1995 model-year introduction, 1994 was set to be the final year for the Aerostar.
+As with the planned replacement of the third-generation Ford Mustang with the dissimilar front-wheel-drive Ford Probe in the late 1980s, negative reactions from Ford dealers and the public prompted Ford to instead sell the Aerostar and Windstar side-by-side.

 On March 17, 1997, Ford announced the discontinuation of the Ford Aerostar, alongside the Ford Aspire, Ford Probe, and Ford Thunderbird/Mercury Cougar.
 The final vehicle rolled off the St. Louis assembly line on August 22, 1997; a total of 2,029,577 were produced over 12 years.
-Alongside the production of the Ford Windstar, a primary factor leading to the cancellation of the Ford Aerostar was an impending requirement for the addition of dual airbags, which would have required a complete (and costly) redesign of the front dashboard and front crash structure.
+Alongside the production of the Ford Windstar, a primary factor leading to the cancellation of the Ford Aerostar was an impending requirement for the addition of dual airbags (set to take effect on September 1, 1997), which would have required a complete (and costly) redesign of the front dashboard and front crash structure.

 The Ford Windstar (and later Ford Freestar) was offered in a cargo van configuration, but the first direct successor to the Aerostar Van, in terms of size and capability, is the Ford Transit Connect.
 Imported into North America since 2010, the front-wheel drive Transit Connect is also offered in passenger configurations; a 2014 redesign led to the first seven-seat Ford minivan since 2007.